shrsr/ansible/docs/docsite/rst/dev_guide/developing_modules_general_aci.rst

 Documentation
 -------------
 All the parameters defined in the argument_spec like the object_id, configurable properties of the object, parent object IDs, state etc. need to be documented in the same file as the module.
-The format for proper documentation is shown below:
+The format of documentation is shown below:

 .. code-block:: yaml